-In our area every island and lot are unique, almost all consist of one residential unit, and careful location of buildings, septic systems etc. is essential to avoid impacting sensitive habitat.
-Site plan control is therefore important for municipalities to preserve the integrity of planning regulations, ensure compliance with those regulations and avoid potential negative environmental impacts.
-GBA is concerned that the changes to site plan controls that would exempt developments of up to 10 residential units from site plan control, and the removal of architectural details and landscape design aesthetics from the scope of site plan control, would remove this essential oversight for our area and lead to negative environmental impacts.
+In our area of Georgian Bay every island or lot is unique, and, since almost all consist of one residential unit, careful siting of all structures, particularly septic systems, is essential to protect water quality and to avoid impacting sensitive habitat.
+Site plan control is therefore an important tool for municipalities to preserve the integrity of planning regulations, ensure compliance with those regulations, and avoid potential negative environmental impacts.
+We are concerned that the changes to site plan controls that would exempt developments of up to 10 residential units from site plan control, and the removal of architectural details and landscape design aesthetics from the scope of site plan control would remove this essential oversight for our area of Georgian Bay.
+On the Canadian Shield where existing overburden can be scarce, maintaining existing vegetation and buffer zones is important for phosphorous uptake from septic systems.